Microsoft Assistance Markup Language: Authoring

-At present, there are no Microsoft released automated tools to assist in the creation of MAML - you need to create the XML files by hand.
+There are no tools to assist in creating MAML; therefore, the XML files must be created manually.

-Unfortunately, there is no decent tool available for IT Pros to author MAML.
-You can use Notepad (which is pretty tedious).
-James O'Neil (former MSFT employee) shows you how you can use InfoPath to author this information, but this is far from perfect as his article suggests.
+An application such as Notepad, Notepad++, or Infopath may be used to manually create MAML content.

 Format

-The h1s help file format, along with the HelpPane viewer, is found in Windows Vista and Windows 7.
-The format is similar to Microsoft Help 2 hxs.
+MAML content uses the h1s help file format, which, along with the HelpPane viewer, is found in Windows Vista and Windows 7.
+The format is similar to Microsoft Help 2 .hxs files.
 A third party "xHelpMarkup" tool for compiling and decompiling exists, but it is only a wrapper around the BDD 2007 apcompnt and apss.dll tools.